27 May 2020

 Park by the Ocean Course

 After a long walk or bike ride out to the Ocean Course, we recommend taking a seat in one of the swings at the park right by the golf course.
-You will see golfers heading up to make their tee time, bikers traveling around the bike trail and friendly walkers out for a stroll.
+You will see golfers heading up to make their tee time, bikers traveling around the bike trail, and friendly walkers out for a stroll.
 If you have kids, bring a ball or toys and play in the field.

-Visiting Kiawah Island
+Visit Kiawah Island